yunojuno/pypi-alerts/README.md

 A service for monitoring PyPI packages

+**UPDATE**

+This project has been superceded by the Django-specific version - [django-package-monitor](https://github.com/yunojuno/django-package-monitor).
+There's merit in the idea of live notifications, so I won't scrap this - and will probably fold dpm into this at some point, but for now this is on-hold.

 ##Background

 At YunoJuno we have a Django project that includes almost 100 external packages.
 In order to manage updates to these we have a rolling development task that comes around in the first week of each month, and includes the following: